grob6000/hpbattery/README.md

 In theory, replacing the series linear regulator with a switching regulator may allow use of the battery capacity right down to 3.0V, and more efficiently use the currently wasted energy of the full battery (VB+ > 3.63V) currently being dissipated by the linear reg.

 Unfortunately, as the VB+ is close to Vout required, a topology able to deal with VB+ both above and below Vout is needed.
 The target efficiency to outperform the linear regulator would be 93.8%, which is difficult for low power simple topologies.
 As such, the linear regulator may remain the optimal solution.

+## HP67 - Complications

+The HP67, including magnetic card reader, adds complication to the design.
+  1. Power for the card reader (motor included) is sourced directly from the battery terminals, including when plugged in to charger
+  2. Current consumed measured at about 140~180mA (depending on display) in RUN mode, and about 300mA during card writing
+  3. Current decreases slightly with increasing voltage (power still increases as voltage increases)
+  4. Card reading/writing performance can be sensitive to battery voltage

+This requires a rethink of the regulator strategy - the regulator may not improve (or may even reduce) run time, however may be of benefit limiting range of input voltage for card reader (suspect anything over 3.8V will work quite fine).
+TO-DO: v2 to be tested on a HP67 and characterised further.